konveyor/tackle/README.md

 # tackle

 ## Refactor Applications to Kubernetes

 The tackle project repositories contain applications that support the modernization and migration of applications to Kubernetes.

 The first application added to tackle is the Application Inventory / Pathfinder.
 It comprises 3 microservices and accessible from a common [Tackle UI](https://github.com/konveyor/tackle-ui/).

-The Application Inventory allows users to maintain their portfolio of applications, link them to the business services that they support, define their interdependencies, and use an extensible tagging model to add metadata to describe and categorise them in multiple dimensions.
+The [Tackle Application Inventory](https://github.com/konveyor/tackle-application-inventory) allows users to maintain their portfolio of applications, link them to the business services that they support, define their interdependencies, and use an extensible tagging model to add metadata to describe and categorise them in multiple dimensions.

 The Application is the vehicle by which application can be selected for assessment by Pathfinder.